-- (xi) Other systems to ensure effective audits by Corporate Auditors - In the event that Corporate Auditors determine it necessary to cooperate with outside experts, such as attorneys and certified public accountants, in order to fulfill their duties, the Company requests such cooperation.

-(xii) Overview of status of operation of systems for ensuring the appropriateness of the business

-A. Initiatives regarding compliance
+- (xi) Other systems to ensure effective audits by Corporate Auditors - The Corporate Auditors may request to work with attorneys at law, certified public accountants or other external specialists if they deem it necessary for the execution of their duties. - (xii) Overview of status of operation of systems for ensuring the appropriateness of the business - A. Initiatives regarding compliance

-The Company continuously conducts initiatives to comply with the relevant laws, regulations, and the Articles of Incorporation by administering training on compliance to employees through internal training and meeting bodies.
+The Company continuously conducts initiatives to comply with the relevant laws, regulations and the Articles of Incorporation by administering training on compliance to employees through internal training and meeting bodies.